Kenneth Robert Sporne: Early life and education

-He was born in Towcester, moving to Morecambe where his father, Robert William Sporne, was a headmaster.
+Sporne was born in Towcester, moving to Morecambe where his father, Robert William Sporne, was a headmaster.
 He attended The Royal Grammar School, Lancaster where, unable to study biology, he pursued an interest in collecting plants and animals, going on to win the Sanderson Herbarium Prize.
 He studied biology at Downing College, Cambridge, where his interest was in ecology, especially the salt marshes of the river Lune.
 He completed his Natural Sciences Tripos in 1939 and went on to study floral evolution under Dr H. Hamshaw Thomas.
 He joined a collecting expedition to Jamaica for three months with Dr Val J. Chapman.

 War service

-As an undergraduate, he had been a member of the Signals branch of the Cambridge University Officers' Training Corps.
+As an undergraduate, Sporne had been a member of the Signals branch of the Cambridge University Officers' Training Corps.
 During the Second World War he volunteered for service and served in the Royal Corps of Signals, being commissioned and taking part in D-Day on D-Day+3.
 He was awarded the Belgian Croix de Guerre with palm and a Chevalier of the Order of Leopold II.
 Eventually he was promoted to major, and his last task was to set up an automatic telephone exchange connecting the main military headquarters in West Germany.

 Career

-Back at Downing College after the war he was a temporary demonstrator (1946), appointed to a demonstratorship in 1948 and lecturer in Botany (1955).
+Back at Downing College after the war, Sporne was a temporary demonstrator (1946), appointed to a demonstratorship in 1948 and lecturer in Botany (1955).
 He became a Fellow (1949–1976) and eventually Emeritus Fellow; he was Director of Studies in Biology (1950–1976) and Dean (1952–1967).
 He visited New Zealand in 1951 and 1969.
 He was elected a Fellow of the Linnean Society in 1956.

-His main interest was in angiosperm evolution and he pioneered the statistical analysis of the correlations between plant characteristics as a way of studying plant evolution.
+Sporne's main interest was in angiosperm evolution and he pioneered the statistical analysis of the correlations between plant characteristics as a way of studying plant evolution.
 In 1980 he published his 'advancement index' for 291 dicotyledonous angiosperm families using 30 correlated characters.

-He published three major text books on plant morphology.
+Sporne published three major textbooks on plant morphology.
 He was awarded Doctor of Science (Sc.D.) by the University of Cambridge in 1976.
 He retired in 1982 and died in Cambridge in 1989.

 Personal life

-In 1943 he was married in Cambridge to Helen Martin Fletcher (1915–2007), a botanist with degrees from Universities in New Zealand and Cambridge.
+In 1943 Sporne was married in Cambridge to Helen Martin Fletcher (1915–2007), a botanist with degrees from Universities in New Zealand and Cambridge.
 They had two daughters.